CFD Modeling of Turbulent Multiphase Combustion

 - Select the Multi-phase model for coal and air combustion:

-- The DPM coal combustion simulation is commonly used for thee non-premixed combustion.
+- The discrete phase model (DPM) coal combustion simulation is commonly used as non-premixed combustion.

 - Select the devolatile and char model in the DPM model: